adamstaveley/planbot/README.md

 | `lp`      | Request a local plan              | `/lp/area-or-postcode`     |
 | `reports` | Request market research           | `/reports/location/sector` |

-Notes:
-* Whitespace characters should be replaced with `-`, `_` or `%20`.
-* If no parameter is given, an action on its own will return all available keys.
-    In the case of `reports`, all reports will be returned.

 ---

 ## Requirements and setup